Vaseemsworld/Aadhar-Vault/README.md

 ## 📌 Overview

-Aadhaar Vault is a production-ready platform designed to streamline the management of Aadhaar-related service requests.
+Aadhaar Vault is a role-based platform for managing Aadhaar-related service requests, built to production-quality standards as a portfolio project.
 The system supports two user roles — **Admin** and **Operator** — each with a dedicated dashboard and scoped permissions.

 Admins create and manage orders, assign them to operators, and monitor overall workflow.
 Operators receive assigned orders, process them, and submit fingerprint data — all through a secure, role-based interface.

+This is a standalone demo system built to explore real-world order-management workflows — it is not connected to UIDAI or any live Aadhaar infrastructure.

 ---